United States Securities and Exchange Commission: Whistleblower program

 The SEC runs a whistleblower rewards program, which rewards individuals who report violations of securities laws to the SEC.
 The program began in 2011 with the passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act and allows whistleblowers to be given 10–30% of the penalties collected by the SEC and other agencies as a result of the whistleblower's information.
-As of 2021, the SEC had recovered $4.8 billion in monetary remedies as a result of information obtained through the whistleblower program and had paid out over $1 billion to whistleblowers.
-As part of the program, the SEC issues a report to Congress each year and the 2021 report is available online.
+In fiscal year 2025, the SEC granted more than $60 million in awards to 48 individual whistleblowers.
+The agency separately reported paying $171 million to whistleblowers during that fiscal year; awards granted and payments made are distinct accounting measures.

 Relationship to other agencies

 In addition to working with various self-regulatory organizations such as the Financial Industry Regulatory Authority (FINRA), the Securities Investor Protection Corporation (SIPC), and Municipal Securities Rulemaking Board (MSRB), the SEC also works with federal agencies, state securities regulators, international securities agencies and law enforcement agencies.
+The SEC is statutorily required by the Securities Act of 1933 to meet with state securities regulators annually in what has become known as the "Section 19(d) conference" referencing the portion of the law the calls for it.
+The meeting is jointly organized by the SEC and the North American Securities Administrators Association (NASAA), a membership organization made up of the state securities regulators.

 In 1988, Executive Order 12631 established the president's Working Group on Financial Markets.
 The Working Group is chaired by the secretary of the treasury and includes the chairman of the SEC, the chairman of the Federal Reserve and the chairman of the Commodity Futures Trading Commission.
 The goal of the Working Group is to enhance the integrity, efficiency, orderliness, and competitiveness of the financial markets while maintaining investor confidence.

 The Securities Act of 1933 was originally administered by the Federal Trade Commission.
 The Securities Exchange Act of 1934 transferred this responsibility from the FTC to the SEC.
 The Securities Exchange Act of 1934 also gave the SEC the power to regulate the solicitation of proxies, though some of the rules the SEC has since proposed (like the universal proxy) have been controversial.
 The main mission of the FTC is to promote consumer protection and to eradicate anti-competitive business practices.
 The FTC regulates general business practices, while the SEC focuses on the securities markets.

 The Temporary National Economic Committee was established by joint resolution of Congress 52 Stat.
 705 on June 16, 1938.
 It was in charge of reporting to Congress on abuses of monopoly power.
 The committee was defunded in 1941, but its records are still under seal by order of the SEC.